ljupcho/ljupcho.github.io/_posts/2019-03-23-awareness-of-programming.md

 Never let your guard down and your confidence shrink, managers are lying to you.

-The mind is dis-functional it needs training, lots of training.
+The mind is dysfunctional it needs training, lots of training.

 No such thing as pair-programming or team work, the only way to upgrade your skills is by reading, alone.